Ecwid/ecwid-api-docs/includes/_webhooks.md

 ### Set webhook URL

-After you [registered your application](/register) with Ecwid, please contact us and provide a single webhook URL.
+After you [registered your application](/register) with Ecwid, please contact us and provide a **single webhook URL** for all events your app subscribed to.

 Ecwid will send a request to this URL each time a supported event occurs.
 To enable or modify webhooks for existing application, please contact us as well.